scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

   - prevention from IP-address hijacking, DoS, and other attacks.
 - Enable path transparency as well as application-specific path optimizations.
 - Improve the inter-domain control plane's scalability.
-- Prepare the Internet for tomorrow's applications, such as virtual reality, Internet of Things (IoT), and Distributed Ledger Technology (DLT).
+- Prepare the Internet for tomorrow's applications, such as virtual reality, Internet of Things (IoT), and all other applications requiring high-performance connectivity.

 **Note**: A more detailed motivation for developing SCION will be described in a separate gap analysis internet draft.

+### Scope of SCION

+The above section describes what SCION can do: SCION aspires to improve *inter*-AS routing and focuses on providing end-to-end connectivity.
+However, SCION does not solve *intra*-AS routing issues, nor does it provide end-to-end payload encryption or identity and access authentication.
+These topics, which are equally important for the Internet to perform well, lie outside the scope of SCION.

+### Practical Considerations Based on Related RFCs

+The SCION inter-domain routing concept has initially been developed by researchers of the ETH Zürich {{PERRIG2017}}, and could in the meantime also gain attention and recognition in the international academic world.
+However, for an IT architecture to be successful, it must work well in practice, too.
+This section pays attention to the implementation considerations of a conceptual framework such as SCION in real life, on the basis of some RFCs exploring this topic.
+It also verifies in how far SCION meets the requirements mentioned and questions raised in these RFCs.

-### Avoiding Pitfalls
+#### Avoiding Pitfalls

-Of course SCION is not the first concept that addresses the Internet's networking issues.
-But unfortunately many other promising solutions for the Internet's problems have never managed to succeed, for reasons described in {{RFC9049}}.
-SCION, however, avoids the pitfalls mentioned in that document.
+{{RFC9049}} describes why previous proposals to tackle some of the Internet's fundamental issues did not manage to succeed.
+SCION seems to avoid the pitfalls mentioned in that document.
 For example, SCION does not have to be adopted by the entire Internet to be effective: The routing architecture provides benefits already to early adapters.
 Even if only a small part of the global network works with SCION, adapters will still take advantage of using the SCION routing technology.
 Moreover, not only users of SCION benefit from it, also ISPs and operators benefit from deploying SCION: early deployments showed that providers can charge the use of SCION as premium connectivity, with users who are willing to pay for it.
-Furthermore, SCION can be installed on top of and function alongside the existing routing infrastructure and protocols--there is no need for bigger changes in an operational network.
+Furthermore, SCION can be installed on top of and function alongside the existing routing infrastructure and protocols--there is no need for high-impact changes in an operational network.

-The above points facilitate the deployment of SCION and increase its acceptance.
-The several cases where SCION is already successfully implemented today illustrate this (see [Deployments](#deploy)).

-### Why Now?
+Another RFC that must be mentioned in this context is {{RFC5218}}, "What Makes for a Successful Protocol?".
+SCION seems to fulfil most factors that contribute to the success of a protocol, as described in section 2.1 of the RFC.
+This includes such factors as offering a positive net value (i.e., the benefits of deploying SCION outweigh the costs), incremental deployability, and open source code availability.
+More importantly, SCION averts the failure criteria mentioned in section 1.4 of the RFC: SCION is already deployed and in use by many actors of the Swiss financial and academic ecosystems, and allows for multiple implementations, both open and closed source.
+As existing SCION implementations are easily portable, adoption in mainstream platforms is also possible.

+#### Answering Questions

 SCION can be considered a _path-aware internetworking_ architecture, as described in {{RFC9217}}.
 This RFC poses (open) questions that must be answered in order to realize such a path-aware networking system.
 It was originally written to frame discussions in the Path Aware Networking Research Group (PANRG), and has been published to snapshot current thinking in this space.

-SCION clearly provides answers to the questions raised in this RFC.
+SCION intends to answer the questions raised in this RFC.
 This especially pertains to the second, third, seventh, and eighth question:

 - How do endpoints and applications get access to accurate, useful, and trustworthy path properties?
 - How can endpoints select paths to use for traffic in a way that can be trusted by the network, the endpoints, and the applications using them?
 - How can a path-aware network in a path-aware internetwork be effectively operated, given control inputs from network administrators, application designers, and end users?
 - How can the incentives of network operators and end users be aligned to realize the vision of path-aware networking, and how can the transition from current ("path-oblivious") to path-aware networking be managed?

-The answers to these questions can be found in [Key Concepts](#key) and [Deployments](#deploy), respectively.
+SCION's answers to these questions can be found in [Key Concepts](#key) and [Deployments](#deploy), respectively.

-Another RFC that must be mentioned in the context of this document is {{RFC5218}}, "What Makes for a Successful Protocol?".
-SCION fulfils most factors that contribute to the success of a protocol, as described in section 2.1 of the RFC.
-This includes such factors as offering a positive net value (i.e., the benefits of deploying SCION outweigh the costs), incremental deployability, and open source code availability.
-More importantly, SCION averts the failure criteria mentioned in section 1.4 of the RFC: SCION is already deployed and in use by many actors of the Swiss financial and academic ecosystems, and mainstream implementation of SCION is possible, too.
+### Why Now?

-The emergence of multiple SCION implementations and early deployments highlighted the need for standardization.
-The time is therefore ripe to take SCION to the IETF, in order to contribute to the important discussion regarding path-aware networking.
+The emergence of multiple SCION implementations and early deployments highlight the need for standardization.
+The time seems therefore ripe to take SCION to the IETF, also in order to contribute to the important discussion regarding path-aware networking.

 ## SCION Overview